damiandudycz/catalyst-lab-2/notes.md

 - [ ] Add timeout for decoding and send decoded as event
 - [ ] Combine handlers into one that also adds Pipe argument
 - [x] For pipes decoding/encoding use simpler format <PipeID>:<Message>
+- [ ] Allow receiving calls longer than 4096